Rancho Jurupa: History

 Rancho Jurupa was established on the homelands of the Tongva, and included the village of Horuuvngna within its boundaries.

 "Seven leagues of grazing land: a little more," is how the "then almost worthless, but now invaluable," tract known as Jurupa Ranch came into being on September 28, 1838, through a grant made from Juan B. Alvarado (then Governor of California) to Juan Bandini (1800–1859).

 Riverside historians, have proposed that the original seven square league (approximately 31000 acre) Rancho Jurupa land grant was significantly smaller than the area eventually recognized by the United States.
 They argue that Pachappa hill, the southeast marker of the Rancho Jurupa, was originally the name of another hill, today known as Mount Rubidoux, and that one of the early owners of Rancho Jurupa reassigned the name Pachappa to the current day Pachappa Hill in order to expand the property of the Rancho.

 Rancho Jurupa (Stearns)

 In 1841 Abel Stearns (1798–1871) married Bandini's daughter Arcadia.
 With the cession of California to the United States following the Mexican–American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, Juan Bandini filed a claim for the major portion of the grant in 1852, and was confirmed by the US District Court in 1855.
 In 1857 Juan Bandini sold this portion of the grant to his son-in-law, Abel Stearns.
 Stearns received a US land patent for this 33819 acre portion of the original Rancho Jurupa grant in 1879.
+The Stearns Ranchos subdivided a portion of Rancho Jurupa into the community of West Riverside, now known as Rubidoux.